annehutter/grid-model/README.rst

 Description
 ===========

-Code to compute ionization field from density fields and source catalogues (or number of ionizing photon grids)
+Code to compute ionization field from density fields and source catalogues (or number of ionizing photon grids).
+A detailed description of the underlying model can be found in `Hutter (2018) <http://adsabs.harvard.edu/abs/2018MNRAS.477.1549H>`__

 When you should use this code
 =============================